A call to arms: making the case for more reusable libraries: Scientific Code Development

 Once the initial implementation is finished, in the best case it is included in a program package.
 The issue here is that this initial implementation is rarely written for clarity and for ease of maintenance, because the first implementation is rarely perfect.
 Unless significant development time is later spent to refactor and clean up the initial implementation---which typically only happens when there is a direct research based need---this research-level code prevails in the program package, aging in peace.

 In the worst case, the code is not included in any package, which typically means that the code is simply lost, and the next person needing this functionality has to start from scratch.
 This can be a big issue for the reproducibility of science: as has been argued by \citet{Hinsen2014_F_101} and further discussed by \citet{Lehtola2022_WIRCMS_1610}, typical software contains hidden aspects that are impossible to describe in the traditional journal article format; instead, access to the program source code is often necessary to understand the whole of the algorithm.
-The ``war on supercooled water''\citep{Smart2018_PT_} discussed by \citet{Lehtola2022_WIRCMS_1610} is a good example of this, as is our recent analysis on the reproducibility of density functional approximations.\citep{Lehtola2023__}
+The ``war on supercooled water''\citep{Smart2018_PT_} discussed by \citet{Lehtola2022_WIRCMS_1610} is a good example of this, as is our recent analysis on the (lack of) reproducibility of density functional approximations.\citep{Lehtola2023_JCP_114116}

 Note that even experienced programmers may have challenges to fulfill the criteria of modern-day software engineering in the case of research code, due to the nebulous nature of the task: it is usually not clear at the outset what the best, simplest and thereby most maintainable implementation looks like.
 As new methods are invented and implemented, design choices that originally looked reasonable may turn out to be problematic.
-Scientific code therefore often has a tendency of ``spaghettifying'': what started out originally as a clean and logical implementation can turn into a jumbled mess, when suffiently many piecewise changes are made to the code, especially if the project does not pay a lot of attention to code quality through coding standards, developer training, and code review.
+Research code therefore has a tendency of ``spaghettifying'': what started out originally as a clean and logical implementation can turn into a jumbled mess, when suffiently many piecewise changes are made to the code, especially if the project does not pay a lot of attention to code quality through coding standards, developer training, and code review.

-Production grade code is usually only achievable when the author(s) are expert programmers who are also inherently familiar with the task they are trying to accomplish, which often requires experience with previous implementations of the same task.
-More often than not, the first try is not pretty.
+Production grade code, in turn, is usually only achievable when the author(s) are expert programmers who are also inherently familiar with the task they are trying to accomplish.
+Acquiring this experience typically requires experience with previous implementations of the same task; as was discussed above, more often than not, the first try is not pretty, and later refactors are necessary.

 As a result of the above features of scientific software development, scientific software packages---especially ones that are successful---tend to be formed of collections of layers of code from a variety of authors, exhibiting large variation in the quality of the code included.
-Let us now discuss how the focus on new developments is typically assigned in such a code.